Deferred student loan debt can have a very large impact on a buyer when applying for a mortgage.

 Student Loan Debt Effects Your Buying Power

-Student loan debt, whether it’s in deferment/forbearance or not, affects home buyers purchasing power because of the significant repayment amount.
+Student loan debt, whether it’s in deferment/forbearance, affects a home buyers purchasing power because of how the mortgage guidelines calculate a repayment amount in the borrowers DTI ratio.

 Student loan debt is the same as any other liability.
-It is reported to the credit bureaus and the monthly repayment amount impacts a borrowers debt-to-income ratio and reduces how much loan a home buyer or borrower can qualify for.
+It’s reported to the credit bureaus and the monthly repayment amount impacts a borrowers debt-to-income ratio and reduces how much loan a home buyer or borrower can qualify for.

-Homebuyers with student loan debt planning to use Conventional (Fannie Mae/Freddie Mac) financing may qualify for even less than those who are using FHA financing because the Conventional DTI ratio cap is now 45%.
+Homebuyers with deferred student loan debt planning to use Conventional (Fannie Mae/Freddie Mac) financing may qualify for even less than those who are using FHA financing because Conventional loans have a DTI ratio cap of 45%.

-And the new QM/ATR govt. regulations our government recently passed will soon be reducing the maximum DTI ratio down to 43% and thus reduce your buying power even more! (so buy now rather than later)
+And the recently passed QM/ATR govt. regulations our government passed will soon be reducing the maximum DTI ratio down to 43% and thus reduce your buying power even more! (so buy now rather than later)

-How Much Can Student Loan Debt Reduce Qualifying?
+How Much Can Deferred Student Loan Debt Reduce Qualifying?

 Borrowers with $50,000 in student loan debt in the repayment phase can reduce a buyers purchasing power by up to $60,000 to $80,000!
 Or think of it this way, every $250/month in student loan payments will reduce a buyers purchasing power (loan amount) by about $40,000!

-Fortunately, buyers with student loans can still use FHA financing because FHA allows buyers to go up to 50%-55% DTI ratio.
+Fortunately, buyers with student loans can qualify for more when using FHA financing because FHA allows DTI ratios to go up to 56% DTI ratio.

 Deferred Student Loans Can Actually Hurt Credit Scores

 Student loans in repayment phase builds positive credit history, but deferred student loan debt can have the opposite effect.
-Deferred (or in forbearance) student loan debt grows in size from deferring interest, will cause the balance to exceed the original loan amount…..that’s a credit score killer.
+Deferred (or in forbearance) student loan debt grows in size from deferring interest, will cause the balance to exceed the original loan amount…..and that’s a credit score killer.

 The FICO scoring formula will penalize your credit score because you owe more than you initially borrowed…..this is similar as if you are exceeding your credit limit on a revolving credit card….it’s a signal that a borrower is in financial distress.